 The mini e-lessons contain suggested activities to pick and choose from depending on the age, language level and interests of the children and time available.
 The lessons can be easily adapted to suit their needs.

 Children are encouraged to share their work with their classmates and teacher to make learning motivating and collaborative and to create a virtual community of learners.

 We hope children will enjoy and learn and that these lessons offer some support for primary English teachers trying their very best to teach English online.
 Gail & Tatia for PEPELT

 - Share the e-lesson link or QR-Code.

-- Inform children they will follow 3 steps:
+- Inform children they will follow these steps:

-- Listen and watch the picturebook creator reading aloud for general understanding.
+Listen (A) and watch the picturebook creator reading aloud for general understanding.
 Tell children they are not expected to understand every word.

-- Listen and watch the picturebook creator reading aloud to develop observation, listening and comprehension skills.
+Listen (B) and watch the picturebook creator reading aloud to develop observation, listening and comprehension skills.

 - Support children through each step and activity as necessary.